-A healthy cardiovascular system is vital to feeling well at every age.
-Our hearts beat approximately 70-100 times per minute, pumping blood into the lungs and then outward through miles of arteries.
+Our hearts beat approximately 50-90 times per minute, pumping blood into the lungs and then outward through miles and miles of arteries.
 It’s size and mass are proportional to each person, our hearts being roughly the size of our clenched fist.
-The heart and lungs work together to power the circulatory system as red blood cells in the arteries deliver oxygen to the cells of the body in exchange for carbon dioxide that travels through the veins and back to the heart and lungs to begin the cycle again.
+The heart and lungs work together to re-oxygenate the bloodstream and to clear waste.
+Red blood cells travel through the arteries to deliver oxygen to the cells of the body in exchange for carbon dioxide that flows through the veins and back to the heart and lungs to start the cycle again.

-During a busy day, we often find ourselves taking a deep breath to relax.
-But otherwise, we aren’t thinking about the workings of our heart and lungs since the process of respiration is controlled by structures within the brainstem.
-Receptors in the brainstem monitor levels of CO2 and oxygen in the bloodstream, sending impulses through the autonomic nervous system to the diaphragm and other abdominal muscles that control the airflow into and out of the lungs.
+Though we often find ourselves taking a deep breath to relax during a busy day, we aren’t usually thinking about the workings of our heart and lungs since the process of respiration is controlled by structures within the brainstem.
+Receptors in the brainstem monitor levels of CO2 and oxygen in the bloodstream, sending impulses through the autonomic nervous system to the diaphragm, the abdominal muscle that controls the airflow into and out of the lungs.

 When we breathe in through the nose or mouth, air first passes through the pharynx and into the larynx where it flows past the vocal cords.
 The trachea, or windpipe, is an 8-10 cm (5-7 in) tube lined with disks of cartilage.
 The trachea ends at the bronchus which divides into the right and left bronchial tubes that stretch deep into the lungs.
 The airways become smaller and narrower, ending at the alveoli, the tiny air sacs covered with capillaries where CO2 is exchanged for oxygen.